JordaoDM/esp32TempServer/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/JordaoDM/esp32TempServer?style=for-the-badge)

-> A Node.js API that deliver real time temperature and humidity data provided from an ESP32 with an DHT11 sensor.
+> A Node.js API that deliver real time temperature and humidity data provided from an ESP32 with a DHT11 sensor.

 ### 📝 TODO
-[] Add database
+- [ ] Add database
-[] Create new front-end
+- [ ] Create new front-end
-[] Show graph with older readings
+- [ ] Show graph with older readings
-[] Return timestamp with the readings
+- [ ] Return timestamp with the readings

 ## 🌡️ How to use